djcrabhat/ses-s3-reader/README.md

 Purpose
 -----
 So you've got a shiny new domain, and you want a lightweight mail box.
 So you think, "Ah!
 SES Receipt Rules!"
+But what do you _do_ with all these S3 objects with SMTP ids for object names?
+If you were like me, you probably downloaded each one, opened 'em in Sublime until you found that one message you were trying to find.
+Well no longer!

 SES Setup
 -----